tartley/genesis/README.txt

 Known Issues
 ------------

+Default template should be a console app which supports --version and --help

+Default template should produce sdist, register and upload to PyPI

+Default template should be able to produce a Windows binary with py2exe (if user is on Windows)

 --license not implemented.
 Assumes your project is BSD license.
 Should barf on unknown license choices.
 User should be able to add own licenses.